codegen-sh/codegen-sdk/architecture/3. imports-exports/B. Exports.md

 ## Next Step

-After export analysis is complete, for TypeScript projects, the system processes [TSConfig](./tsconfig.md) configurations.
-Then it moves on to [Type Analysis](../type-analysis/type-analysis.md) to build a complete understanding of types and symbols.
+After export analysis is complete, for TypeScript projects, the system processes [TSConfig Support](./C.%20TSConfig.md) configurations.
+Then it moves on to [Type Analysis](../4.%20type-analysis/A.%20Type%20Analysis.md) to build a complete understanding of types and symbols.